Skip to contents

 Details

 eXtended StARS (XStARS) is an adaptation for collaborative graphical regression of the method published by Liu, H. et al. (2010): Stability Approach to Regularization Selection (StARS).
 StARS was developed for network estimation regulated by a single penalty parameter, while collaborative graphical lasso needs to explore three different hyperparameters.
-In particular, two of these are penalty parameters with a direct influence on network sparsity, hence on stability.
-For every \(c\) parameter, xstars() explores one of the two penalty parameters (\(\lambda_w\) or \(\lambda_b\)), keeping the other one fixed at its previous best estimate, using the normal, one-dimentional StARS approach, until finding the best couple.
-It then selects the \(c\) parameter for which the best (\(\lambda_w\), \(\lambda_b\)) couple yielded the most stable, yet sparse network.
+These all have, to a different degree, a direct influence on network sparsity, hence on stability.
+For every iteration, xstars() explores one of the three parameters (\(\lambda_w\), \(\lambda_b\), or \(c\)), keeping the other ones fixed at their previous selected estimate, using the normal, one-dimentional StARS approach, until finding the best combination of the three that yields the most stable, yet sparse network.

 Examples